lambdaclass/concrete/README.md

 ### Features
 - Safe.
 Linear type system (heavily inspired by Austral spec and design)
 - Simplicity and readability.
 The grammar should be context free and small
+- Programs are about transforming data into other forms of data.
+Code is about expressing algorithms—not the type system
 - Minimal.
 There ought to be one way to write something
 - Performant as C/C++ or Rust
 - Striving for orthogonality